 Many of these accidents involve pedestrians and too many of them are fatal.
 The AAA Foundation for Traffic Safety found that one in five of all pedestrian fatalities were hit and runs and 60% of pedestrians involved in a hit and run suffered fatal injuries.

 Obviously, drivers who hit someone and flee the scene are often fleeing other problems.
 They are more likely to have alcohol or drugs in their system, are driving without a license, have a warrant out for their arrest, or are breaking other laws.

-Consequences of a Hit-and-Run Accident for the Driver
+Consequences of a New Mexico Hit-and-Run Accident for the Driver

-New Mexico has specific laws regarding hit and run drivers.
+New Mexico has specific laws regarding a hit and run drivers.
 A New Mexico Statute reads that the driver of any vehicle involved in an accident resulting in injury or death to any person shall immediately stop the vehicle at the scene of the accident.
-Any person failing to stop or to comply with requirements where the accident results in great bodily harm or death is guilty of fourth degree felony.
-Any person who knowingly fails to stop or comply will be charged with a third degree felony.
+Any person failing to stop or to comply with requirements where the accident results in great bodily harm or death is guilty of a fourth-degree felony.
+Any person who knowingly fails to stop or comply will be charged with a third-degree felony.
 If the person fails to stop, but the accident does not result in great bodily harm or death, the person will be charged with a misdemeanor.
 However, these punishments can only be enforced if and when the driver is caught.

 Recovery for a Hit-and-Run Victim